NorthernWidget-Skunkworks/Project-Walrus/README.md

 #### 3D printing the housing

-Each "Hardware" directory contains "STL" files that you can use with a program called "[Slic3r](https://slic3r.org/)" to create 3-D printable parts for your housing.
+Subfolders of the "3Dprint" directory contain "STL" files that you can use with a program called "[Slic3r](https://slic3r.org/)" to create 3-D printable parts for your housing.
 Assuming that you have a Prusa 3D printer, you will want to download the [Prusa variant of Slic3r](https://www.prusa3d.com/prusaslicer/).
 This comes with the appropriate setup files and information to help you configure the printer and print your parts.

 >> TO DO: Options for Hard Mount with and without the plug.
 Also: part number for plug. <<